Strawberry mint: planting, care & uses

 Other varieties of Mentha species

-The botanical term Mentha species covers a very large number of mint varieties, many of which have a fruity aroma.
-However, the individual varieties are often not descended from the same species and can therefore differ greatly in terms of growth, leaf shape, flowering and flavour.
+The botanical term Mentha covers a very large number of mint varieties, many of which have a fruity aroma.
+However, the individual varieties often do not descend from the same species and can therefore differ greatly in terms of growth, leaf shape, flowering and flavour.
 Here are some of the mint varieties that, along with strawberry mint, are classified as Mentha species.

 Mojito mint

 In the garden, mojito mint reaches a height of 40 to 80cm and flowers in pale purple from July to August.
-As with strawberry mint, mojito mint is less inclined to extend its reach over the garden bed.
+As with strawberry mint, mojito mint is less inclined to spread all over the garden bed.

-Unfortunately, real basil (Ocimum basilicum) is not winter hardy at our latitudes and must be resown every year.
-In contrast, basil mint (Mentha species ‘Basil mint’) is hardy, tolerating temperatures as low as -23°C. This mint is more suited to the garden.
+Unfortunately, real basil (Ocimum basilicum) is not winter hardy in our latitudes and must be resown every year.
+In contrast, basil mint (Mentha species ‘Basil mint’) is hardy, tolerating temperatures as low as -23 °C. This mint is more suited to the garden.
 It does not grow as vigorously as other mints, but it has large leaves.
-Basil mint leaves are not only reminiscent of basil in appearance, but their taste is also basil-like, although the mint flavour remains in the foreground.
+Basil mint leaves are not only reminiscent of basil in appearance but their taste is also basil-like, although the mint flavour remains in the foreground.

 Basil mint can be used in many dishes just like real basil.
 It brings variety and freshness into the kitchen and makes otherwise monotonous dishes into something special.
 Basil mint can also be prepared as a refreshing tea.